 Research findings identify the importance of transitions between classroom activities.
 Transitions may include initial arrival or final departure from the classroom, changing academic subjects, taking snack breaks, lining up to go to lunch, the restroom, or electives.
 Orderly and effective transitions can contribute to students' focus, concentration, and increased time on task (Haydon, DeGreg, Maheady, & Hunter, 2012).
-Of the n = 25 unique observations in which entries into the classroom were witnessed, all included adult supervision.
+With younger students (Grade 2), transitional wait times have been found to be negatively correlated to achievement in reading, and break times have been negatively correlated with student engagement in both Grades 2 and 5 (Rosenshine, 2015).
+Of the n = 92 unique observations, 15 entries into the classroom were witnessed, all of which included adult supervision.
 Most of the observed transitions were categorized as orderly with minimal noise.
+None were categorized as either not orderly or loud.